tensorflow/tensorflow/g3doc/OpDefinitions.md

 1.  worst case: no verification functions.

-The fix is to support op descriptions, which (in one central place per-dialect) contain everything you need to know about the op, its invariants, properties, textual formatting, etc. This description is also used to generate helper functions and classes to allow analysis/builder/verification/parsing/printing.
+The fix is to support op descriptions, which (in one central place per-dialect) contain everything you need to know about the op, its invariants, traits, textual formatting, etc. This description is also used to generate helper functions and classes to allow analysis/builder/verification/parsing/printing.